vu-rdm-tech/yoda-vu-nl/getting-started/yoda-disk-davfs2.md

 ## Mounting the Yoda Network Disk

-The disk should automatically if you have configured the &ldquo;auto&rdquo; option in /etc/fstab
+The disk should be mounted automatically after a reboot if you have configured the &ldquo;auto&rdquo; option in /etc/fstab.

 To manually mount the Yoda Network Disk:
 - On Debian/Ubuntu: _mount /mnt_